tlhunter/game-of-life/README.md

 This is an object containing an `x` and `y` attribute, and represents the coordinate of the goal.

-### `introduce` [optional]
+### `library` [optional]

-This attribute is an array of integers, where each integer represents an item in the library being introduced by this level.
-These library items are currently stored in the DOM beforehand.
+This attribute is an integer which represents the furthest item the user has learned about by this point in the game.

 ### `deadzones` [optional]